fthiella/fthiella.github.io/_posts/2015-08-11-user-authentication.md

 Okay I know already that the code I'm going to post here is quite a big mess: it will work under some circumstances but it's buggy and insecure.
-I will update this post as soon as I figure out how to make this code better (expecially the `UserSession` part) :)
+I will update this post as soon as I figure out how to make this code better (expecially the `UserSession` part).

 **Users tables**

-Users go in af_users table, the password is stored as clear text and even if that's bad practice it's easy to fix and it's not the issue here ;) there are bigger problems.
+Users go to the af_users table, where the password is stored as clear text.
+Even if that's bad practice it's easy to fix and it's not the issue here... there are bigger problems!

 ````sql
 CREATE TABLE `af_users` (